 To wet or not to wet

 This is the most commonly asked question when it comes to using reusable baby wipes out and about.
-At home you can easily wet the wipes as you go but what do you do when you go out?
+At home you can easily wet the wipes as you go and use warm water but what do you do when you go out?
 To be honest, you do it however you want.
 Some people take a plastic tub or wetbag out filled with wet wipes.
 Others only take their wipes out dry and wet them as and when they need them and then other parents take their cloth wipes out dry and carry a spray bottle to wet the wipes as they go (this could be plain water or you could add essential oils, chamomile and so on).
 Again, this may all depend on where you are going and how long you are out for.
 If I am going on a woodland walk I will opt for wipes that are already wet and will take them in a wetbag with me.
 If I am going into town, I know there are plenty of places to change my toddler and I can wet the wipes as I go.

 What to carry reusable baby wipes in

 And that’s it really.
 What you take them out in will depend on the size of your bag for that outing, how long you are out for, what is convenient to you and what fits inside your bag.
 For example, for a long day out I will take my large changing bag with the large plastic tub filled to the top with wipes.
 For a day where we take a baby carrier (country walk, crowded city etc) I will pop my wipes inside a small wetbag as this can be easily squeezed into the compartment space built into it.